peabnuts123/unity-weighted-random/README.md

 This is a small repo that exists purely to house a utility for generating weighted pseudo-random numbers for use with Unity.

+This repo contains a small demo project that visualises the outputs of the Random utility.
+You can tweak some of the parameters while the visualisation is running to see how it affects the output.

 For what it's worth it would be trivial to alter this for use with regular .NET C#, it just uses the native Unity implementation of `Random` and `Mathf` under the hood, which could be replaced with `System.Random` and `System.Math`.

 ## Including in your project